 Adolescence, the period of children’s life when they are most vulnerable to outside influences, is rightfully a scary time for parents.
 Children of this age become the target of many negative influences while at the same time experiencing hormones that are raging out of control.
 The only influence that they seemingly become deafened to is that of their parents.

 From the moment of birth we begin a gradual process of separation from those we are dependent upon.
 That is how children emotionally mature into adults.
 This process becomes starkly obvious and seemingly accelerates during the adolescent years, a time when children are mortified at the thought of being seen in public with their parents and spare no feelings when telling them so.
 But parents should not be fooled by their children’s rejection and rudeness.
 Children expect the support, guidance, structure, and influence of their parents to remain constant.

 Keeping children as safe as humanly possible, especially during adolescence, requires knowing what they are doing, what they are thinking, and who they are associating with.
-Communication, though difficult, is the key.
+Communication, though difficult at times, is the key.

-Children best absorb our lessons when they can relate to us.
+Children best absorb the lessons we wish to teach them when they can relate to us.
 The most effective parents are ones who are real, who do not profess to be perfect.
-Sharing the mistakes of my past as it related to an issue my child was having always proved to be an effective way to get my point across.
+Do not hesitate to share the mistakes of your past as it relates to issues your children are experiencing.

 Ten Things Every Parent Should Know (Article)